8 minute read

 How can we monitor the traffic in and out of our OpenShift cluster in an easy way?
-How can we do an analysis about the network traffic flows of our workloads in our OpenShift SDN?
+How can we do an analysis of the network traffic flows of our workloads in our OpenShift SDN?
 Let’s start to dig in!

 Overview

-For example to check the flow entries with ovs-ofctl:
+For example, to check the flow entries with ovs-ofctl:

 # ovs-ofctl dump-flows -O OpenFlow13 br0 |head -2 | tail -1